blikstiender/blikstiender.com/content/contact.md

 weight = 2
 +++

 Email works.
-You can use the simple letter `i` followed by the domain you are reading this on.
+You can use the simple letter `i` followed by the domain name you are reading this on.
 Excuse the obtuseness - I don't mean to make this into a puzzle.
 It's just a feeble attempt to stave-off whatever crawlers may visit this site.